pywbem/pywbemtools/docs/pywbemcli/generaloptions.rst

 General options define:

-* The server definition (connection) to the WBEM server mock WBEM server (i.e :term:`connection definition`)against which the pywbemcli commands are targeted.
+* The server definition (i.e. :term:connection definition) to the WBEM server or mock WBEM server against which the pywbemcli commands are targeted.
 See :ref:`Defining the WBEM server` for details.
 * Attributes of the WBEM server which is being targeted.
 This includes attributes such as the user/password, certificates, etc. pull operations.
 These attributes are attached to the current WBEM server connection definition and persisted with that